-Whatever side you are on politically, there is one thing on which everyone can agree.
+Whatever side you're on politically, there is one thing on which everyone can agree.
 These are turbulent political times in our country.
-Unfortunately, federal law enforcement officers (FLEOs) are often the face of the U.S. government – and a target for those who disagrees with a government policy.
+Unfortunately, federal law enforcement officers (FLEOs) are often the face of the U.S. government – and a target for those who disagree with government policy.

-If there is a government protest or demonstration, federal law enforcement often plays a role.
-The public not only associates the crisis at the border with politicians of both parties, but also with Border Patrol officers and ICE officers.
+When there's a government protest or demonstration, federal law enforcement often plays a role.
+The public not only associates the crisis at the border with politicians of both parties but also with Border Patrol officers and ICE officers.
 If U.S. Drug Enforcement Administration agents make a bust, will they be accused of mistreating suspects?

-Employees who work in federal law enforcement such as the FBI, Customs and Border Protection, as well as Immigration and Customs Enforcement may be especially at risk.
+Employees who work in federal law enforcement such as the FBI, Customs and Border Protection, Immigration and Customs Enforcement, and others, may be especially at risk.

 Here are some examples.

 Two advocacy groups and a law firm filed a lawsuit against immigration officers, accusing them of unlawful searches and arrests, racial profiling, and excessive force.
-The suit, which names nine federal officials and includes 30 unnamed ICE agents, claims the workers' rights during a Tennessee ICE raid were violated, and seeks monetary and punitive damages.iii
+The suit, which names nine federal officials and includes 30 unnamed ICE agents, claims the workers' rights during a Tennessee ICE raid were violated and seeks monetary and punitive damages.

-When you are a federal law enforcement officer in any government agency, you need Federal Employee Personal Liability Insurance (FEPLI).
+When you're a federal law enforcement officer in any agency, you need Federal Employee Professional Liability Insurance (FEPLI).